 The American Opportunity Credit is a tax credit for people paying college expenses.
 The maximum credit is $2,500 per student.
 For a married couple in a specific range of income, they lose $125 per student for every additional $1,000 of income.
 People with income below the phaseout range get the maximum credit.
 People with income above the phaseout range get nothing.

-A similar effect exists in many other tax credits and deductions with an income phaseout, such as child tax credit, child and dependent care credit, earned income credit, saver’s credit, student loan interest deduction, and so on.
+A similar effect exists in many other tax credits and deductions with an income phaseout, such as the child tax credit, the child and dependent care credit, the earned income credit, the saver’s credit, the student loan interest deduction, and so on.
 In each case, a higher marginal tax rate from losing some tax credits and deductions means lower taxes compared to others with the same income who don’t qualify for those credits or deductions due to other reasons.

 Dividends and Capital Gains Bump Zone